wdv4758h/pypy-extradoc/blog/draft/warmup-improvements.rst

 to address right now.
 This branch mostly does not affect the peak performance
 - it should however help you with short-living scripts, like test runs.

+We identified warmup time to be one of the major pain points for pypy users, along with memory impact and compatibility issues with CPython C extension world.
+While we can't address all the issues at once, we're trying to address the first two in the work contributing to this blog post.
+I will write a separate article on the last item separately.

 To see how much of a problem warmup is for your program, you can run your program with ``PYPYLOG=jit-summary:-`` environment variable set.
 This should show you something like this::